kenhoff/thesis/README.md

 Senior Thesis
 ========================

 This is the entirety of the code written for my Senior Thesis, completed Fall 2013.
-It's not pretty, but it's documented here for official purposes, as well as for anyone who's interested in the implementation.
+It's documented here for official purposes, as well as for anyone who's interested in the implementation.

+It's a little bit of a mess - that's what happens when you're up against a deadline!
+If you'd like to find out more, feel free to reach out to me at thekenhoff@gmail.com.

 Abstract
 --------------